Julius Pokorny: Career

 In 1954, he received an honorary professorship at Ludwig Maximilian University of Munich, where he taught part-time in 1956 and again from 1960 to 1965.
-He was awarded honorary degrees by the University of Wales at Swansea in 1965 and Edinburgh University in 1967.
+He was awarded honorary degrees by the National University of Ireland in 1925, University of Wales at Swansea in 1965 and Edinburgh University in 1967.

 Death

 He died in Zürich in 1970, almost three weeks after being hit by a tram not far from his home.